jkiyabu/meal-tracker/README.md

 # Meal Tracker

 This application will allow the user to track their meals throughout the day.
+They can add and edit meals, and view them based on the amount of calories they have.

 ## Installation